VivekCrafts/Face_Recognition/README.md

 In this project, we classify sports personalities.
-We restrict classification to only 5 people(use your image datasets), 1.Maria Sharapova
+We restrict classification to only 5 people(use your own image datasets), 1.Maria Sharapova
 2.Serena Williams
 3.Virat Kohli